codedbyankit/Codedbyankit/README.md

     <th>Message</th>
   </tr>
   <tr>
-<td><a target="_blank" href="https://www.linkedin.com/in/prof-dr-shashi-shekhar-a404b81b9/?originalSubdomain=in">Sashi Shekhar</a></td>
+    <td><a target="_blank" href="#">Shashi Shekhar</a></td>
-    <td>Ankit is a passionate Computer Science student with a deep interest in AI and machine learning.
-I've seen him take on challenging projects like 3D Scene Completion with ease, and his ability to solve complex problems is truly impressive.</td>
+        <td>Ankit is a rare blend of curiosity and execution.
+He has a strong grasp of backend system architecture, and I’ve seen him independently build high-throughput APIs, implement secure authentication layers, and optimize cloud-based services for scale — all of which are critical in any modern engineering team.</td>

   </tr>
   <tr>
-    <td><a target="_blank" href="https://www.linkedin.com/in/sandipkishore/?originalSubdomain=in">Sandeep Kishore</a></td>
+    <td><a target="_blank" href="#">Sandeep Kishore</a></td>
-    <td>Working with Ankit has been a great experience.
-He brings creativity and innovation to the table, especially when tackling complex AI and machine learning problems.
-His 3D Scene Completion project is just one example of his technical skill and problem-solving ability.</td>
+    <td>Ankit impressed me with his ability to containerize and deploy complex backend solutions using Docker and Kubernetes.
+His understanding of microservices, authentication layers, and distributed cloud systems is sharp and practical — he builds with purpose and scale in mind.</td>
   </tr>
   <tr>
-    <td><a target="_blank" href="">Manish Kumar</a></td>
+    <td><a target="_blank" href="#">Manish Kumar</a></td>
-    <td>Ankit has always been the go-to person for help in our batch.
-He has a unique ability to simplify complex AI and machine learning concepts, making them much easier for all of us to grasp</td>
+    <td>While working on backend-heavy ad analytics modules, Ankit was the one who handled all major deployment challenges.
+He introduced Kafka stream processing to our stack and helped reduce processing latency by over 30%.
+His decision-making under pressure is admirable.</td>
   </tr>
   <tr>
-    <td><a target="_blank" href="">Aman Kumar</a></td>
+    <td><a target="_blank" href="#">Aman Kumar</a></td>
-    <td>I've learned a lot from Ankit, not just through his knowledge but also his collaborative approach.
-He breaks down tough AI and machine learning concepts in ways that make them easier to understand, and he’s always willing to lend a hand when someone needs it.</td>
+    <td>What I value most about Ankit is his willingness to take risks on backend architecture decisions — and they usually pay off.
+From building robust APIs to deploying real-time monitoring tools, he’s a team player who also leads from the front when systems get complicated.</td>
   </tr>
 </table>

 <!-- Snake Game Repo View -->